formal-methods-mpi/Workshop.jl/docs/src/Chapter3/exercise.md

 ```@example exercise_dispatch
     predict(x, 1000, 300)
 ```
+a prediction of income with the respective measurement error.

 Hopefully, this serves a a nice illustration of what multiple dispatch together with julias type system is able to achieve.
 When you wrote the `predict` function at the beginning of this workshop, you probably had no idea what multiple dispatch even is.